spaetsch/TH-iOS-BoutTime/README.md

 # TH-iOS-BoutTime
-Game in which users take historical events and try to put them in the correct chronological order.
+Treehouse Techdegree project: Game in which users take historical events and try to put them in the correct chronological order.